You already know how to care.

 Why this workshop is built for you.

-The SVPW is not designed to teach you the basics.
+Our workshop is not designed to teach you the basics.
 It is designed to surface the assumptions everyone — including experienced professionals — carries unexamined.

 2 hours.